-Mailx is an character-based, intelligent mail processing system.
-You can use it to send and receive emails.
+Mailx is an character-based, intelligent mail processing system in Linux to send and receive emails.
 This is based on Berkeley Mail 8.1 and provides the complete functionality of the POSIX mailx command.
 Extensions for MIME, IMAP, POP3, SMTP, and S/MIME are also available.

 Features of mailx,